List of Steptoe and Son episodes: Christmas Special (1974)

+Sketches part of other shows

 Christmas Night with the Stars

 Christmas Night with the Stars was screened annually on Christmas night when the top stars of the BBC appeared in short versions, typically five to ten minutes; The programme ran from 1958 to 1972 and Steptoe & Son appeared twice in 1962 and 1967.

 However the 1962 Christmas segment no longer exists.
 Only sequences from the 1967 Christmas segment remain and still exist on the original film in the archives.
 An audio recording for the 1967 sketch exists.

+Royal Variety Performance

+The Royal Variety Performance is a variety show held annually to raise money for the Royal Variety Charity consisting family entertainment that includes comedy, music, dance, magic and other speciality acts.
+It is attended by senior members of British royalty.
+The 1963 edition included a Steptoe and Son sketch and was broadcast on ITV on 10 November 1963.
+The audio of this sketch was also released by Pye Records.
+A film recording of this sketch exists.

+The Ken Dodd Show

+The Ken Dodd Show was a variety show presented by Ken Dodd broadcast live from Blackpool.
+This July 1966 edition featured a Steptoe and Son sketch.
+A film recording of this sketch exists.